Administrative Information Management

 This opportunity is available to SAIT students thanks to our partnership with CCI Learning.

-Graduates will be very well-prepared to take on challenging roles such as administrative coordinator, administrative services manager, business support professional, office computer specialist, office administrator, project administrative support, reports administrator, executive assistant, and more.
-AIM graduates are in high-demand in a variety of industries including oil and gas, government, and more.
+Graduates are well-prepared to take on challenging roles such as administrative coordinator, administrative services manager, business support professional, office computer specialist, office administrator, project administrative support, reports administrator, executive assistant and more.
+AIM graduates are in high-demand in a variety of industries including oil and gas, government.
 Please see the graduate employment survey for more information.

 To achieve success in this program, students should: